joeclark-phd/SpringAngularDemo/README.md

 - Added `<packaging>war</packaging>` to `/delivery/pom.xml`.

+- Modify the main class so it `extends SpringBootServletInitializer`.

 - "Hide" the embedded Tomcat dependency by marking it "provided".
 I did that by adding the following to `/delivery/pom.xml`:

       <dependency>